-Chris Barnette became the Aggies quarterbacks coach in 2015.
-In his first season, he had to prepare three different quarterbacks to start during the 2015 season in senior Kwashaun Quick and freshmen Lamar Raynard and Kylil Carter.
+In his first season, Barnette prepared three different quarterbacks to start during the 2015 season in senior Kwashaun Quick, Raynard and Kylil Carter.
 All three played a crucial role in helping the Aggies win a share of the MEAC title, the inaugural Air Force Reserve Celebration Bowl and the HBCU National Championship.

 In season two, Barnette had to prepare four quarterbacks for play because of injuries.
-Raynard earned second-team All-MEAC honors, Oluwafemi Bamiro led the Aggies to a quadruple overtime win over Division I-FBS Kent State and both Kylil Carter and Isaiah Hicklin threw touchdown passes on the season.
-Raynard has strived under Barnette, completing 57 percent of his passes while throwing 21 touchdowns and only seven interceptions.
-Raynard is 14-0 as a starter with a 127.93 passer efficiency rating.
+Raynard, Oluwafemi Bamiro and Carter led the Aggies to a quadruple overtime win over Division I-FBS Kent State.
+Raynard, Bamiro and Carter along with Isaiah Hicklin threw touchdown passes during the season.

 Barnette took over the offensive coordinator and quarterback coach duties in 2011.
-As offensive coordinator, Barnette guided quarterback Matt Pawlowski to second-team All-ODAC honors in 2013.
-Barnette also guided running back Josh Schow to All-ODAC honors, finishing third in the league in rushing yards per game (102.3) and fourth in rushing touchdowns (11).
+As offensive coordinator, Barnette guided quarterback and current Aggies wide receiver coach Matt Pawlowski to second-team All-ODAC honors in 2013.
+Barnette also guided running back Josh Schow to All-ODAC honors.
 In each of his four seasons as offensive coordinator, the Quakers offense never had fewer than 2,300 yards passing.

-The Quakers threw for 3,495 yards in 2014, the most under Barnette’s offensive leadership.
-Guilford College finished first in the NCAA Division III statistical rankings in third down conversion percentage and team passing efficiency.
+In 2014, Guilford finished first in the NCAA Division III statistical rankings in third-down conversion percentage and team passing efficiency.
 Pawlowski ranked second in the nation with 347.6 passing yards per game.
 Guilford also ranked fifth nationally in completion percentage (.668), third in passing offense (349.5) and sixth in total offense (507.8).
 The Quakers set single-season school records for points (407) and touchdowns (55).
-The offense also ranked 15th nationally in red zone success (88.2), threw only three interceptions (third-fewest in DIII) and had only eight turnovers (fourth-fewest in DIII).

-Barnette’s coaching career at Guilford began in 2007 as student assistant working with wide receivers.
-Former teammate and wide receiver Hagen Miller broke Barnette's school receptions record and led NCAA Division III in catches per game in 2007.
-Five Guilford wideouts have earned All-Old Dominion Athletic Conference honors under Barnette’s tutelage, including Joe Joyner, Kevin Vaughn, Justin Parker, Ben King and Adam Smith.
-Vaughn was a 2008 D3football.com All-American.
+Barnette’s coaching career at Guilford began in 2007 as a student assistant working with wide receivers.
+Five Guilford wideouts earned All-Old Dominion Athletic Conference honors under Barnette’s tutelage, including Adam Vaughn who was also named a D3football.com All-American.

 Barnette joined a select group of professional and college football assistants for the 2012 NFL-NCAA Coaches' Academy.
 He was one of 60 coaches chosen for the three-day institute that provided former NFL players and current NCAA college coaches with tools and networking opportunities for potential careers as football coaches.
 In the spring of 2008, Barnette served as the offensive coordinator for the Elancourt Templiers of the French Elite League.
 The team went 9-3 and reached the league championship game.